viennadatasciencegroup/DSJobs/README.md

 # DSJobs

-"Learn what recruiters have in mind, if they seek for Data Scientists."
+"Learn what recruiters have in mind if they seek for Data Scientists."

 The purpose of this project is to build a DS workflow: get data > clean data > analyze > report > learn